AI-Based Stroke Rehabilitation Domiciliary Assessment System with ST_GCN Attention: Result

 \subsection{Ablation Study}

-In Table.
-VI., The frame dimension is a critical factor for representing action sequences, and the strategy used to construct uniform input sequences directly affects the model’s perception of motion.
-Frame dropping, which reduces sequence length while preserving the overall temporal flow, is one of the core components of RAST-G@.
-Without frame dropping, the model yielded the lowest MAPE, although MAD and RMSE did not differ substantially from the proposed method.
-This indicates that preprocessing without considering full action sequences can distort temporal information and result in larger relative errors.
+The ablation study in Table VI provides a comparison of the effect of each method.
+The frame standardization strategy used to unify input can affect the model’s predictions.
+Frame dropping reduces sequence length while preserving the overall temporal progression.
+Without frame dropping, MAPE exhibited a increase, whereas MAD and RMSE remained unchanged.
+This indicates inadequate temporal preservation during standardization distorts action features and increases prediction error.

-The temporal Attention aimed to learn fine-grained rehabilitation movements by leveraging a deeper neural network architecture. without the method showed the most significant performance degradation, underscoring the importance of temporal information for aligning rehabilitation motions with qualitative assessment.
-This emphasizes that effective modeling of temporal dynamics is essential for deep learning systems to interpret rehabilitation tasks and, more broadly, human action data.
+The TA block was introduced to capture temporal dependencies in rehabilitation movements.
+Without the TA block caused the largest performance degradation, highlighting the importance of temporal information when mapping motions to qualitative assessment scores.
+Overall, this indicates that temporal modeling is essential for understanding rehabilitation tasks and more broadly, human actions.